 So we look forward to seeing you in the bar enjoying yourselves amongst fellow river users.

 The Parlour open daily, is the club’s own area where social events, committee meetings etc are held.
-The Parlour is fully equipped with all the necessary items to provide catering for club events or just a cup of coffee.
-A plan is being developed to improve the facilities even more.
+The Parlour is fully equipped with all the necessary items to provide catering for club events or just a cup of coffee and was recently refurbished to improve the facilities.
+Most mornings during the year groups of members can be found in the Parlour, putting the world to rights and watching the water over a cup of tea.
 The Parlour is also used by like minded local groups eg River Stour Trust for their management meetings , so it is seen very much as a community resource.